Multilayer Perceptron Neural Network Models in Asset Pricing: An Empirical Study on Large-Cap US Stocks: Empirical application and results

+The variable (factor) importance results illustrate some crucial insights.
+Firstly, cross-sectional factor premia are highly time-varying and regime-dependent, with pronounced rotations around the extreme market turbulence, such as the COVID-19 pandemic.
+Secondly, information-based characteristics, particularly Announcement Return (AnnouncementReturn) and Earnings Forecast Disparity (EarningsForecastDisparity), exhibit remarkable stability across all three periods and both model depths, reinforcing their role as core elements of the stock pricing.
+Eventually, modest yet systematic differences between fw2 and fw3 (e.g., fw3’s stronger pre-crisis emphasis on accounting signals and post-crisis focus on payout policy) demonstrate that one-layer deeper network depth enables the capture of higher-order nonlinear interactions among firm-characteristics-sorted portfolio factors.
+In addition, high impact factors are quite consistent in alternative proposed MLP models, and they are fading in fw5, which shows in the factor importance plots in the Appendix.\\

-To summarize, the proposed MLP models with 2 hidden layers outperform all alternative models with the highest OOS $R^2$ value, which is followed by the one with 3 hidden layers.
+To summarize, the proposed MLP models with 2 hidden layers outperform all alternative models with the highest OOS $R^2$ value in both periods, which is followed by the one with 3 hidden layers.
 All proposed MLP models’ performance is significantly improved when the COVID-19 period data is counted in the testing period, but the benchmark models show less sensitivity to the pandemic effect.
-Except for the GKX2020 with 2 and 3 hidden layers, alternative models’ performances are different from each other at the 5\% significance level at least.
 Additionally, individual stock performance may have a significant impact on overall portfolio performance.
-Size, as one of the most important factors, has a crucial impact on all proposed models when the market faces extreme fluctuations, as well as momentum factors and the factor of ‘earnings surprise of big firms (EarnSupBig)’.
+Size, as one of the most important factors, has the most crucial impact on the best proposed models when the market was recovering from extreme fluctuations, as well as momentum factors and the factor of ‘earnings surprise of big firms (EarnSupBig)’.
 The general fading variable importance in fw4 to fw5, together with results from OOS $R^2$, challenges the legend ‘deep, better’ of MLP models.
-It agrees with the suggestion of \citet{Coqueret2020MachineVersion} that data size should be beyond parameter size to a certain level.
+It agrees with the suggestion of \citet{Coqueret2020MachineVersion} that data size should be beyond parameter size to a certain level.\\